Yes, they can. But there are some caveats.

 There are uncertainties regarding several aspects in the calculations.
-Most of the uncertainties relate to biological processes such as nitrous oxide emissions from agricultural fields, or methane emissions from livestock.
-These emissions may differ depending on growing conditions, weather, differences between individual animals in a given population etc. As a food producer you typically cannot control or even know exactly what the weather was like where grains were grown, or which animal in a stock that ended up in which package etc. What can be known, however, is what the emissions are on average for different production systems.
+Most of the uncertainties relate to biological processes, such as nitrous oxide emissions from agricultural fields or methane emissions from livestock.
+These emissions may differ depending on growing conditions, weather, individual animals in a given population etc. As a food producer you typically cannot control or even know exactly what the weather was like where grains were grown, or which animal in a stock that ended up in which package etc. What can be known, however, is what the emissions are on average for different production systems.

 Different products and different production systems may thus have predictable differences between their expected emissions.
 With similar uncertainties, there can thus still be a point in comparing them, as long as the method for the calculations, scope, all system boundaries, and assumptions are consistent.

 As an example, say that you have two products with emissions of 0.66 kg CO2e and 0.74 kg CO2e respectively.
 There may be an uncertainty interval of say ± 0.08 kg CO2e for both.
 But the first may still cause reliably lower emissions due to known factors, i.e. factors with much lower uncertainty, such as transport or energy related emissions.
 Also, the producers may make an investment that reliably reduces the emissions for the second product by eg. 0.06 kg CO2e.
 This matters and can be known.
 The only way to convey this improvement about the product is to communicate the climate footprint with a relatively high precision, as the midpoint in the uncertainty interval.
 The uncertainty is outside of the control and knowledge of the producers and can from a probability perspective be assumed to affect the two products equally.